BenjaminKobjolke/split-audio-on-keyword/README.md

 python split_on_keyword.py
 ```

-On first run, you'll be prompted to enter a keyword.
-This will be saved to `settings.ini` for future use.
+On first run, you'll be prompted to enter keywords (comma-separated).
+These will be saved to `settings.ini` for future use.

 ### Command Line Arguments

-- `--keyword`: Override the saved keyword (case-insensitive matching, ignores punctuation)
+- `--keyword`: Override the saved keyword(s) (comma-separated, case-insensitive matching, ignores punctuation)
-  - Example: "hello" will match "Hello!", "HELLO.", etc.
+  - Example: "hello,hi,hey" will match any of "Hello!", "HI.", "Hey!", etc.
+  - Multiple keywords are treated as alternatives - any of them will trigger a split
+- `--input-dir`: Override the input directory (overrides settings.ini)
+  - Directory must exist and contain audio files
+  - Default is 'input' in the current directory
+- `--output-dir`: Override the output directory (overrides settings.ini)
+  - Will be created if it doesn't exist
+  - Default is 'output' in the current directory
 - `--model`: Choose Whisper model (default: base)
   - Available models: tiny, base, small, medium, large
   - Larger models are more accurate but slower and require more memory